By Andrew Lowen

 – Revelation 4:6-8

 Did you enjoy this article?
 Please share and spread the word!
-And if you are a fan of a board game featuring Angelic Heroes battling against hordes of demonic enemies…
+And if you like the idea of a theologically sound, epic fantasy board game featuring Angelic Heroes battling against hordes of demonic enemies…